 The Movie Explorer is a great tool for analyzing an entire movie.
 When you start creating complex relationships among several Timelines, you might have trouble remembering what you've done.
 The Movie Explorer lays out the entire structure of your movie for you to see.
-The Movie Explorer is also a great tool for troubleshooting problems that might arise.
+The Movie Explorer is also a great tool for troubleshooting problems.
 By visually displaying your movie's components, you can more easily find where the trouble lies.

-Another use for the Movie Explorer is to analyze other people's FLA files.
-When you open someone else's movie, you might wonder where the movie is.
-It might all be hidden in movie clips and actions that call other movies and movie clips.
+Another use for the Movie Explorer is to analyze other people's .fla files.
+When you open someone else's Flash file, you might wonder where all the action is.
+It might all be hidden in movie clips and ActionScript that calls other movies and movie clips.
 The Movie Explorer can help you ferret out the magic behind the animation.

-To open the Movie Explorer, choose Window → Movie Explorer.
-The Movie Explorer is shown in Figure 12-4.
+To open the Movie Explorer, choose Window Movie Explorer.
+The Movie Explorer is shown in Figure 12-3.

-Figure 12-4: Go exploring with the Movie Explorer to discover the many nooks and crannies in a movie.
+Figure 12-3: Go exploring with the Movie Explorer to discover the many nooks and crannies in a movie.